Entire home

 2 bedrooms – 1 double and 1 twin

-Electric oven and hob, fridge/freezer and microwave
+Electric oven and hob, fridge/freezer, microwave, air fryer and cafetiere

 Utility boot room with washing machine, sink and additional cupboard storage